thmasTangCN/Balancics/README.md

 └── Ai Alignment File/     # AI Alignment
 ```

-📜 Licence：
+## 📜 Licence：

-This book is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) .
+This book is licensed under： CC BY-NC-ND 4.0 .
 You are free to share this book, but you may not use it for commercial purposes, nor may you modify or adapt it in any way.

-📬 Contact the Author：
+## 📬 Contact the Author：
 If you have intentions for cooperation or communication, you may feel free to contact the author via GitHub Issue or email: 17125902#qq.com